Leon Haslam: Early career

 Haslam was first exposed to motorcycle racing as a baby, often travelling with his parents to his dad, Ron Haslam's, races.
-He was 1995 and 1996's National Youth Motocross champion, and 1998's MCN Young Rider of the Year after finishing 7th in the British 125cc Championship.
+He was 1995 and 1996's National Youth Motocross champion, and 1998's MCN Young Rider of the Year after finishing seventh in the British 125cc Championship.
 He did an assortment of 125cc races in 1999, but quickly advanced into international racing after that.
-Leon spent the 2000 season with the underprepared Italjet team on their return to the 125cc world championship, then racing a privateer Honda NSR500V in 2001 (scoring five points finishes, as the youngest rider ever to compete in the series), and a 250cc Honda in 2002 (again scoring points five times).
+Halsam spent the 2000 season with the underprepared Italjet team on their return to the 125cc world championship, then racing a privateer Honda NSR500V in 2001 (scoring five points finishes, as the youngest rider ever to compete in the series), and a 250cc Honda in 2002 (again scoring points five times).

 At this stage, having never ridden on competitive machinery, he had valuable experience but little in the way of results, leading him to return home.
-For 2003 Renegade Ducati signed him to ride in the British Supersport championship, but he was promoted to the full blown Superbike after the departure of Sean Emmett, also riding in six World Superbikes races with a best finish of sixth at Assen and Magny Cours.
+For 2003, Renegade Ducati signed him to ride in the British Supersport championship, but he was promoted to the full blown Superbike after the departure of Sean Emmett, also riding in six World Superbikes races with a best finish of sixth at Assen and Magny Cours.

 Superbike World Championship

 For 2004, Haslam did the full WSBK season for Renegade alongside Noriyuki Haga.
-He was 8th overall with a best of 3rd, finishing as the rookie of the year.
-Haslam also had an impressive victory in a British Superbike race at Brands Hatch on one of the team's 3 ventures into the series.
+He was eighth overall with a best of third, finishing as the rookie of the year.
+Haslam also had an impressive victory in a British Superbike race at Brands Hatch on one of the team's three ventures into the series.
 In torrential rain, this was the only Ducati win in the series all year, even though this was the title-winning bike in both 2003 (Shane "Shakey" Byrne) and 2005 (Gregorio Lavilla).